 Firemen's Pension Fund - See 3rd Class §4320 et seq.
 (53 P.S.
 39320 et seq.)

 Employee compensation and fringe benefits - See ADM.
 Art.
 123

 The Firemen's Pension Fund shall be invested and merged in joint Funds for investment purposes under the provisions of Article l56 of the Codified Ordinances of the City of Bethlehem.
-The Fund shall charge against each paid member of the Fire Department of the City an amount of seven percent (7%) of the pay of such member, and an additional one percent (1%) to pay benefits to surviving spouses of members retired on pension or killed or who die in service.
+The Fund shall charge against each paid member of the Fire Department of the City an amount of seven percent (7%) of the pay of such member, and an additional one percent (1%) to pay benefits to surviving spouses, or if no spouse survives or if he/she survives and subsequently dies, then to the child or children under the age of eighteen years, of members retired on pension or killed or who die in service.
 Annual appropriations to the Firemen's Pension Fund by the City shall be made in accordance with Act 205 of 1984, Municipal Pension Plan Funding Standard and Recovery Act.

 (a) Payment of pensions shall not be a charge on any fund in the treasury of the City or under its control except the Firemen's Pension Fund herein provided for.
 For employees hired on or before October 23, 2011 the basis of the pension of a member shall be determined by the monthly salary of the member at the date of retirement, or the highest average annual salary which he received during any five years of service preceding retirement, whichever is the higher (hereinafter referred to as “Base Pay”), whether for disability or by reason of age or service; and except as to service increments provided for in subsection (e) hereof, shall be computed based upon the following percentage of such Base Pay:

 (b) For the purposes of this section 151.05, “monthly salary” shall be defined to include the following:

 (2) Longevity; plus